dotnet/docs-maui/docs/fundamentals/data-binding/index.md

 Data bindings between two <xref:Microsoft.Maui.Controls.View> derivatives are often shown in these articles, for purposes of clarity and simplicity.
 However, the same principles can be applied to data bindings between a <xref:Microsoft.Maui.Controls.View> and other objects.
 When an application is built using the Model-View-ViewModel (MVVM) architecture, the class with underlying data is often called a viewmodel.

 > [!IMPORTANT]
-> NET MAUI marshals binding updates to the UI thread.
-This enables you to update a viewmodel property from any thread.
+> .NET MAUI marshals binding updates to the UI thread.
+When using MVVM this enables you to update data-bound viewmodel properties from any thread, with .NET MAUI's binding engine bringing the updates to the UI thread.